urwahnawaz/BrainIntegrativeHub/README.md

 Liftover is also performed during this first run, subsequent runs should be faster.

 ### Dependancies
-NeuroCirc Requires Python3 and all the python libraries listed in requirements.txt.
+BITHub Requires Python3 and all the python libraries listed in requirements.txt.
-Please also download "liftOver" and "bedToBigBed" executables for your platform (http://hgdownload.soe.ucsc.edu/admin/exe/) and place them in a new folder, pipeline/utilities.
-Note liftOver requires a license for commercial use (https://genome-store.ucsc.edu/).

 ### Output
 After executing main.py, the pipeline/output folder will contain relevant hdf5 and bb files.<br>